logzio/logz-docs/_source/logzio_collections/_security-sources/office365.md

 contributors:
   - nshishkin
 shipping-tags:
-  - endpoint-security
+  - Azure
-order: 730
+order: 731
 ---

-This guide is intended to assist with forwarding Unified Audit Logging from Microsoft 365 to Logz.io.
-This method of log forwarding utilizes the Office/Microsoft 365 Management API, which at the time of writing supports the following M365 content types:
+This guide is intended to assist you with forwarding Unified Audit Logging from Microsoft Office 365 to Logz.io.
+This method of log forwarding utilizes the Office/Microsoft 365 Management API, which at the time of writing supports the following Microsoft Office 365 content types:

 * Audit.AzureActiveDirectory